 - The showroom, located on the top level, is your own private, grown-up playhouse, so if you don’t know exactly what you are shopping for, plan to spend some time here.
 This showroom is the best (and sometimes only) place to view assembled IKEA furniture.
-If you see something you want to purchase, the price tag will tell you where to find it and how much it costs.
+If you see something you want to purchase, the product tag will tell you where to find it and how much it costs.
 Record this info on your notepad to make gathering items at the end of your shopping trip easier.

 - The marketplace is where you will find IKEA decor accessories such as vases, pillows, curtains, fabric, dishes, and rugs.

 - The self-serve warehouse is where you will find the furniture that you viewed in the showroom, only now it is available for purchase.
 Use your notepad to find the correct aisle where the product is located.
 Nearly all large items will be flat-packed in boxes for you to load up with relative ease and assemble at home.

-- Then finally you have the checkout.
+- Finally, you have the checkout.
 The place where you can spend big bucks or save a ton—or both!

 - Tape measures are provided, so you won’t need to bring yours.

 - Kids play and sometimes eat free at IKEA, but if leaving your children with strangers is not your thing, children might enjoy shopping at IKEA also.
 (You’ll find toddlers to teens frolicking throughout the store.)

 - There are two restaurants in IKEA: The main self-serve restaurant and the bistro cafe, usually located by the checkout.

 - If you need help, salespeople can often be found across the various rooms.
 They can usually be found at the blue and yellow information booths scattered throughout the showroom and at the desk located in the center aisle of the warehouse.